redgeneLoren/documentation_ac/Content/ProjectManagement/ProjectManagement.md

 ## <ins>Dashboard</ins>

-Once you have successfully logged in to the <a href="http://actajanlangit.herokuapp.com" >AC Tajanlangit System </a> you will be able to view the <b>dashboard</b>.

 <img src="images/dashboard.png">

 The <b>dashboard</b> serves as the `homepage` in the `AC Tajanlangit System`.
 This is where you will be able to view all the listed functions for the development of a project.